awcarlsson/marius-api-doc/api.rst

 *************
 Class: Batch
 *************
-Contains metadata, edges and embeddings for a single batch.
+Contains metadata, edges, features, and embeddings for a single batch.

 Constructor